GA1/Sudoku/README.md

 post http://localhost:8080/sudoku/newGame

+The above call will return a Json with the gameId of the newly created game

 post http://localhost:8080/sudoku/putNumber/1?row=5&column=6&value=7

+The above call will return a Json with information if a given game is finished, or an error message if a move is invalid.

 Description of the SudokuRest project:

  I structured the code into 2 packages:
 - service - responsible for calling logic and representing the output.
-For example, if we want to return an xml instead of json only this package should be altered
+For example, if we want to return xml instead of json only this package should be altered
 - logic - algorithms for verifying sudoku.
-For example the algorithms for creating random boards should be implemented here
+In future, the algorithms for creating random boards should be put here

-If I had been instructed to create a persistance layer I would have created a third package called "repository" where every detail about the database should be encapsulated.
+If I had been instructed to create a persistance layer I would have created a third package called "repository" where every detail about the database would be encapsulated.

-Once our application gets big (at some point in future) we could divide it into three seperate projects like:
+Once our application gets big (at some point in the future) we could divide it into three seperate projects like:
 - Sudoku Service
 - Sudoku Business Logic
 - Sudoku Repository

 What should be improved:
 - automation for builds, testing, releasing.
 I did not play with it too much since I did not know anything about operating system of the company.
 Otherwise I would supply some shell/python scripts
-- more testing should be added, especially for service layer
+- more testing should be added, especially for the service layer
-- appropriate handling of huge number of games (the simple cache I implemented has a limit)
+- appropriate handling of huge number of games (the simple cache I implemented has its limits)
+- security - as for now any user can use games created by other users, some security tokens should be added, or/and at least a more sophisticated way for creating gameId.